 Setup and Integration Guide

 This comprehensive guide covers setting up the QDrant Loader MCP Server with all supported AI development tools.
-Follow the instructions for your specific AI tool to enable knowledge-powered development.
+Follow the instructions for your specific AI tool to enable advanced knowledge-powered development with semantic search, hierarchy navigation, attachment analysis, and cross-document intelligence.

 🎯 Overview

-The QDrant Loader MCP Server integrates with popular AI development tools through the Model Context Protocol (MCP), providing seamless access to your knowledge base during development.
+The QDrant Loader MCP Server integrates with popular AI development tools through the Model Context Protocol (MCP), providing seamless access to your knowledge base during development with advanced search capabilities.

 Supported AI Tools